NoroffFEU/development-platforms/src/content/docs/fastapi/fast-api-case-study.md

 ### Introduction

-This case study explores the advantages of using FastAPI, focusing on its performance, ease of use, and the ability to create high-performance APIs with minimal code.
-FastAPI’s asynchronous capabilities and built-in documentation make it a strong choice for developers needing reliable and scalable web applications.
+In this case study, we explore why FastAPI has quickly become a favorite among developers looking for performance, simplicity, and flexibility in API development.
+FastAPI offers an all-in-one package—from asynchronous programming to built-in documentation—allowing you to create reliable and scalable web applications with minimal effort.

 ### Brief History